 Homework in Secondary School is considerably different to what students have experienced in Primary School.
 It is important that students establish productive study habits early in their secondary learning.

-Year 9 students should expect to complete an average of 90 minutes of homework per night, and a Year 10 student will average 120 minutes per night.
 By the time they reach Year 12, an average homework load in VCE could be in excess of 3 hours per night.
 Homework may sometimes be a continuation of the work carried out in class or further independent research.
 The more effectively your child works in class, the less burdensome homework tasks will be.
-If, for any reason, homework cannot be completed please email the assigning teacher to inform them.